JiuFengSC/FlexiAST_INTERSPEECH23/README.md

 This is the repository of the INTERSPEECH 2023 paper [FlexiAST: Flexibility is What AST Needs](https://arxiv.org/abs/2307.09286).

 The full code will be cleaned up and released soon.
+(Highly likely after ICASSP submission)

 If you have some parts interested, please feel free to contact us or leave a comment on issues.